-On a Clear April Morning, by Marcos Iolovitch, is a lyrical and riveting coming- of-age story, set among early 20th Century Jewish settlers brought to an unknown farming experiment in an isolated corner of Brazil.
+On a Clear April Morning, by Marcos Iolovitch, is a lyrical and riveting coming- of-age story.
+It is set among early 20th Century Jewish settlers brought to an unknown farming experiment in an isolated corner of Brazil.

-This autobiographical novel is filled with drama, joy, disaster, romance, and humor as the young hero travels from a farm, where the crops wouldn’t grow, to towns where this Yiddish-speaking youngster falls in love, studies philosophy with the Jesuits, and becomes an important member of Brazil’s literary world.
+Drama, joy, disaster, romance, and humor fill this autobiographical novel.
+The young hero travels from a farm, where the crops wouldn’t grow, to towns where this Yiddish-speaking youngster falls in love, studies philosophy with the Jesuits, and becomes an important member of Brazil’s literary world.

-This first English edition includes elucidating historical notes by the translator, Merrie Blocker, a retired U.S. Foreign Service officer, on the origin of Jewish farming communities in the U.S., Canada, and South America and the contributions of Jews and other immigrants to the development of an avant-garde intellectual center far off the beaten path.
+This first English edition includes elucidating historical notes by the translator, Merrie Blocker, a retired U.S. Foreign Service officer.
+They cover the origin of Jewish farming communities in the U.S., Canada, and South America and the contributions of Jews and other immigrants to the development of an avant-garde intellectual center far off the beaten path.

-Did you know that a renaissance in Jewish farming has been emerging during the last several decades in Upstate New York right near many colonies supported by Baron Hirsch?
+Did you know that today there is a renaissance in Jewish farming?
+For example, Jewish farms have been sprouting recently in Upstate New York right near many colonies supported by Baron Hirsch.
 Read all about it in this article by Leah Koenig that appeared in TABLET magazine

+This is the story of the Toms River Jewish farmers who made Ocean County, New Jersey an egg producing capital.
 It was early spring, 1910.
-Sam Kaufman owner of the biggest bar in Brooklyn was worried about his sick daughters.
+Sam Kaufman, owner of the biggest bar in Brooklyn, was worried about his sick daughters.
 He knew he had to get them out of the stale New York City air.
 Perhaps he could buy a farm.
 But the Catskills, where he first looked, lacked schools and he had five daughters to educate.
-Then he learned of Toms River, near the sea in central New Jersey, 75 miles south of where he lived in Brooklyn.
+Then he learned of Toms River, near the sea in central New Jersey.
+It was only 75 miles south of where he lived in Brooklyn.
 NY.
-Toms River had reasonably priced farmland, a small town atmosphere, only 800 inhabitants, but most importantly a good high school.
+Toms River had reasonably priced farmland, a small town atmosphere, only 800 inhabitants.
+Most importantly, it had a good high school.

 Sam Kaufman became the first Jewish farmer in Toms River.
-He grew corn, wheat, potatoes and peanuts and also had cows.
-But his great contributions to Jewish farming in Toms River were his chickens.
+He grew corn, wheat, potatoes and peanuts and raised cows.
+But his chickens were his greatest contributions to Jewish farming in Toms River.
 He was the first farmer in the area to raise poultry.
 His initiative began the egg sales that became a mainstay of Toms River’s Jewish farmers.
-When in 1922 vitamin D was discovered and farmers learned that adding Vitamin D to chicken feed could greatly increase egg production, this line of business really took off.
+In 1922 the nutritional benefits of vitamin D were discovered and farmers learned that adding Vitamin D to chicken feed could greatly increase egg production.
+Egg sales really took off.
 Some Toms River farmers were to own more than 7000 chickens.
-Continue reading
+Continue reading →

-This post gives a description of the novels and memoirs left to us by Brazilian Jewish Colonization Association colonists.
+This post gives a description of the novels and memoirs left to us by early 20th Century Southern Brazilian farmers.
 They offer fascinating portrayals of Jewish immigrant life.
-The post includes visuals, links to more information and a list of references, including how to find both the original and secondary works in libraries worldwide.
+The post includes visuals, links to more information and a list of references.
+We also include how to find both the original and secondary works in libraries worldwide.
+Continue reading →

 Anshei Israel Synagogue in Lisbon, Connecticut , built in 1936